nya3jp/tast/docs/writing_tests.md

 `<original-name>.external` in `data/` subdirectory whose content is JSON in the [external link format].

-For example, a data file belonging to a test named `ui.MyTest` in the default `cros` bundle might be declared in `my_test_some_image.jpg.external` with the following content:
+For example, a data file belonging to a test named `ui.UserLogin` in the default `cros` bundle might be declared in `user_login_some_image.jpg.external` with the following content:

 ```
 {
-  "url": "gs://chromiumos-test-assets-public/tast/cros/ui/my_test_some_image_20181210.jpg",
+  "url": "gs://chromiumos-test-assets-public/tast/cros/ui/user_login_some_image_20181210.jpg",
   "size": 12345,
   "sha256sum": "0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef"
 }